RiesHunter/rieshunter.github.io/README.md

-### About
+My name is Hunter Ries (pronounced like "fleece"), and I am a Cellular and Molecular Pathology Ph.D. student in [Dr. Thomas Friedrich's laboratory](https://friedrichlab.vetmed.wisc.edu/) at the University of Wisconsin–Madison.

-My work revolves around the evolution and pathogenesis of RNA viruses.
-I accomplish this by leveraging next-generation sequencing technologies and non-human primate models.
+My research revolves around the evolution and pathogenesis of RNA viruses, where I specialize in respiratory and mosquito-borne viruses.
+Specifically, I utilize next-generation sequencing technologies to quantify the evolutionary pressures shaping viruses during infection and transmission.
+Additionally, I utilize non-human primate models to assess the cross-reactive immunity and pathogenic potential of diverse flaviviruses, such as Zika virus and dengue virus.

-Currently, I am a Ph.D. student in [Dr. Thomas Friedrich's laboratory](https://friedrichlab.vetmed.wisc.edu/) through the Cellular and Molecular Pathology Ph.D. program at the University of Wisconsin–Madison.
-I have research interests in virus evolution, sequencing technologies, and public health applications of the two.

 [Talks](https://rieshunter.github.io/Talks/Talks.html)